-Montana State University's online graduate certificate in Native American Studies is the only program of its kind.
+Montana State University's online graduate certificate in Native American Studies is the first program of its kind.
 From locations throughout the world, online students can share experiences, ideas and knowledge to create an exciting and interactive learning environment.

 The online certificate in Native American Studies can help prepare students for careers working with Native American populations and help lay the foundation for further graduate studies.
-Courses cover current and historical aspects of Native American art, law, culture and contemporary issues, and students will gain a deeper insight into the American Indians of Montana, the region and the nation.
+Courses cover current and historical aspects of Native American art, law, culture and contemporary issues.
+Students will gain a deeper insight into the American Indians of Montana, the region and the nation.

 Tuition and Fees